stumcd/muc/README.md

 # MUC - Mac Upgrade Chaperone

-It can be difficult to determine the best way to upgrade a given Mac. e.g. what is a Secure Token & is it needed to upgrade?
+For the uninitiated, it can be difficult to determine the best way to upgrade a given Mac. e.g. what is a Secure Token & is it needed to upgrade?
 Can this Mac even upgrade to 'macOS Palm Springs'?
 Would it just be easier to erase and reinstall?
-Your scenario may range from 'I have 15 Macs here I need to return to service ASAP on the latest version' to 'I need to get this Mac onto the latest version ASAP, but can I upgrade in place so I don't need to backup and restore user data after the install?'
+The scenario may vary widely too.
+From 'there are 15 Macs in front of me that must be returned to service ASAP on the latest version' to 'I need to get this Mac onto the latest version ASAP, but can I upgrade in place so I don't need to backup and restore user data after the install?'

 So, it’d be great to have someone who knows all the minutia and can guide you on the best path to take... a guide or sherpa.
 Or a chaperone!